 If you attend the Scottish Poetry Library in person, we can help you buy tickets without supplying your email – just your name.

-We may share personal information with other organisations, including our funders and partner organisations.
-Any information passed on to funders is anonymised, and is used to analyse audience engagement with respect to our Business Plan.
 Information may be shared with partner organisations if you take part in a project run by two organisations, or attend an event that the Scottish Poetry Library has partnered on.
 However, these organisations will not be able to contact you about unrelated projects and events without your consent.
 We will never share sensitive information or your payment details with other organisations.

 What to do if you are unhappy with our use of your data